We may receive compensation when you click on links to products from our partners.

 Interviewers Don’t Want to Hear About Your Summer Vacation

-When interviewers say “So tell me about yourself”, they are really wondering how you will respond to an unstructured question.
+When interviewers say “So tell me about yourself, ” they wonder how you will respond to an unstructured question.
 While the interviewer does want to know what you’ve done that is relevant to the opportunity, they also want to know what you think is important.
 This is a perfect example of where less is more.
 Keep it short and focus on what you think will most interest the interviewer about you.
 This should include relevant accomplishments, but leave personal details for the “So what do you do in your spare time?” question.

-While you can only be so prepared for unexpected questions, the most powerful tool you can have and use in your interview is your skills and your experience.
-Prior to the interview, spend time thinking about all of the challenges and successes you’ve had in your
+While you can only be so prepared for unexpected questions, the most powerful tools you can have and use in your interview are your skills and experience.
+Before the interview, spend time thinking about all of the challenges and successes you’ve had in your

 Long Resumes Without Examples of Relevant Accomplishments Get Trashed